MaosenPeng1/LBCNet/README.md

 ## Description

-LBCNet implements LBC-Net for estimating propensity scores, as introduced in "A Deep Learning Approach to Nonparametric Propensity
+LBCNet implements LBC-Net for estimating propensity scores, as introduced in "Local Balance Calibration for Nonparametric Propensity
-Score Estimation with Optimized Covariate Balance."
-This package proposes a novel propensity score weighting method based on two fundamental
+Score Estimation" This package proposes a novel propensity score weighting method based on two fundamental
 conditions: local balance, which ensures conditional independence of covariates and treatment assignment across a dense grid of balancing scores, and local calibration, which guarantees that the balancing scores are mapped to the true propensity scores.
 By leveraging a neural network, LBCNet develops a nonparametric propensity score model that effectively optimizes covariate balance, minimizes bias, and stabilizes inverse probability of